ajimenezh/sumu-music/README.md

 sumu-music
 ==========

-Android app for for sharing and discovering music.
+Android app for sharing and discovering music.

 Features
 ---------